Whadup/malocher/README.md

         print(CONFIGS[JOB], RESULT)
 ```

+## Pitfalls

+Malocher starts each job in a new python interpreter.
+When libraries have changed during the experiment, these changes will be reflected in the outputs of the jobs.

 ## Software-Cosmos
 Malocher is used in [Experiment Runner](https://github.com/sbuschjaeger/experiment_runner) to execute experiments on a number of machines.
 For experiment tracking, we advice the use of [meticulous](https://github.com/AshwinParanjape/meticulous-ml/).